symfony/symfony-docs/book/forms.rst

 #.
 When initially loading the form in a browser, the request method is ``GET``,
    meaning that the form is simply created and rendered (but not bound);

 #.
-When the user submits the form, but that submitted data is invalid (validation
+When the user submits the form (i.e. the method is ``POST``), but that
-   is covered in the next section), the form is bound and then rendered, this time displaying all validation errors;
+   submitted data is invalid (validation is covered in the next section), the form is bound and then rendered, this time displaying all validation errors;

 #.
 When the user submits the form with valid data, the form is bound and
    you have the opportunity to perform some action using the ``$product``